 Elecampane starchy roots contain inulin that helps in normalizing blood-sugar metabolism and feeding essential bacteria in the gut.
 Two cups of hot water a day with elecampane can help in relieving the individual of cold.

 Prevention is the best medicine.
-While understanding what arsenal of herbals and supplements you can keep on hand just in case cold or flu strikes, nothing can take the place of prevention.
+While understanding what arsenal of herbals and supplements you can keep on hand just in case cold or flu strikes, nothing can take the place of prevention and make sure to go to your walk in clinic in Fairfield CT.
 Wash your hands frequently, keep your immune system strong, get plenty of rest, eat in a way that strengthens your immune system (avoid sugars and processed foods), reduce stress and use the above best holistic flu remedies.
 But if you find yourself coming down with a cold or flu understanding what you can use that will actually help can shorten the duration and intensity of your symptoms and help you heal quickly.